MHindermann/mas/text/draft.md

 ### Selection

-There are a number of constraints for selecting the sample data set.
+There are a number of constraints for selecting the sample data set pertaining to an items's text, evaluability and the data set's scope.

 The first constraint stems from Annif, the machine indexing framework that will be used.
 Put simply, machine indexing assigns index terms to a text based on training data.
 The training data consists of a set of texts, a vocabulary, and function from vocabulary to texts.
 In this